-Outside Capitole Place, street performer had come out to entertain passersby, in hopes of making an impression (and donations) with their talent, while not perturbing the Gens D’Armes (police).
+Outside Capitole Place, street performer had come out to entertain passersby, in hopes of making an impression (and receiving donations) for their talent, while not perturbing the Gens D’Armes (police).

 In our modern Ibis suite overlooking the Square – we refreshed then we strolled to the rooftop bar “Ma Biche sur Le Toit.”
 Oddly you find this lofty cocktail bar (translation: “doe on the roof”) atop the Galleries Lafayette – a chic shopping plaza, walk through the department store and take the escalator to the 6th floor for a sensational view of Toulouse, the cathedrals, castles, it’s breathtaking.
 Enjoy a cocktail overlooking the trademark pink tile rooftops, and with any French luck – watch a magical sunset.
 This bar turns to a nightclub later if you’re up for it.

 Evenings in Toulouse, you have your pick of so many marvelous restaurants.
-Do make dinner reservations in advance, dinner typically starts at 7, or 19heures.
-The French are fastidious about “les reservations” and will then treat you with more humility and hospitality.
+Do make dinner reservations in advance, dinner typically starts at 7, or 19-heures.
+The French are fastidious about “les reservations” and will then treat you with more humility and hospitality when you reservé.

 Admire Toulouse’s monuments at night, marble and stone, all light up in beautiful theatrical lights.
 Toulouse is a place of frequent festivals in the many squares, of music, art and innovation.
 Our visit, we heard local musicians in the street, and a protest demanding “La Liberté”– passionate but harmless.

 Toulouse is a great South West France visit, with its own major airport, on your way boating in the Canal Du Midi which connects the Atlantic to the Mediterranean, or heading toward Spain, the Val D’Aran in the Pyrenees for skiing hiking, or biking.
 Just two hours from Toulouse, you can be skiing Baqueira Beret – Spain’s largest ski resort.